Will Compton: 2013 season

 On April 29, 2013, the Washington Redskins signed Compton to a three-year, $1.48 million contract that includes a signing bonus of $5,000 as an undrafted free agent.
 Throughout training camp, Compton competed for a roster spot as a backup inside linebacker against Jeremy Kimbrough, Keenan Robinson, and Brandon Jenkins.

 On August 31, 2013, Compton was waived as a part of final roster cuts, but was signed to the team's practice squad after clearing waivers.
 On December 24, the team promoted Compton to the active roster after Nick Barnett sustained a sprained MCL.
-On December 29, 2013, Compton made his professional regular season debut and recorded one solo tackle as the Redskins lost 20-6 at the New York Giants.
+Five days later, Compton made his professional regular season debut and recorded one solo tackle as the Redskins lost 20–6 at the New York Giants.
 He finished his rookie season with one tackle in one game.

 2014 season

 After the 2014 preseason, Compton remained on the active 53-man roster as a reserve inside linebacker.
 In Week 6 against the Arizona Cardinals, he made his first career start in place of an injured Perry Riley.
 In 2014, Compton ranked second on the team with 18 special teams stops.